A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Discussion

 All four galaxies in this analysis exhibit relatively undisturbed stellar kinematics, a prerequisite for recognizing jellyfish galaxies \citep{poggianti2025}.
-We find a gas velocity dispersion, $\sigma_{gas}$ in star-forming regions of approximately $\lesssim 100$ $\mathrm{km s^{-1}}$, consistent with the kinematics for ESO137-001, a spiral galaxy undergoing RPS infalling to the Norma Cluster \citep{fumagalli2014}.
+We find in J1, where the galaxy has a distinctive separated head and tail, the velocity dispersion increases as gas travels further downstream the tail.
+This result is consistent with the velocity dispersion trends observed in ESO137-001, a spiral galaxy undergoing RPS infalling to the Norma Cluster, where velocity dispersions peak around $\sim$100 $\mathrm{km s^{-1}}$ per spaxel around 20 kpc from the galaxy disk \citep{fumagalli2014}.
 Findings from GASP jellyfish galaxy studies, interpret a lower gas velocity dispersion relative to the stellar velocity dispersion in the regions of star formation as evidence that the ionized gas is dynamically cold - creating favorable conditions for in-situ star formation triggered by ram pressure stripping \citep{poggianti2019, gullieuszik2020}.
-In J3 and J4 where we model both stellar and gas kinematics, we cannot confirm this result but find that our stellar velocity dispersion and gas velocity dispersion in the spatial regions of star formation are comparable.
+In J3 where we model both stellar and gas kinematics in mostly overlapping regions, we cannot confirm this result but find that our stellar velocity dispersion and gas velocity dispersion in the spatial region of star formation is comparable.

 In the leftmost panel of Fig.~\ref{fig:J1_tail_kinematics}, we see a clear velocity gradient across the tail of J1 extending away from the cluster center.
-A similar gradient is observed in both the tails of J2 and in J3 in Fig.~\ref{fig:J2_kin_sfr} and Fig.~\ref{fig:J3_kin_sfr}, respectively.
+A similar gradient is observed in J3 in Fig.~\ref{fig:J3_kin_sfr}, and we speculate that a similar trend is plausible in the tail of J2, if the uncertainty on the lower gas bins of the tail was lower.
 This velocity offset gradient is consistent with post-pericenter passage from the BCG on primarily radial orbits \citep{salinas2024, smith2022, jaffe2018}.
 In J3, the tail appears to extend slightly perpendicular from the cluster center, but further analysis is required to determine the angle between the tail and cluster center \citep{salinas2024}.
+We observe a slight trend of increasing LOS velocities as gas moves further from the galactic disk, consistent with the RPS classification of galaxies in distant clusters, at approximately z$\sim$0.4, by \citep{moretti2022}.
+All four galaxies are blue-shifted with respect to the cluster, possibly indicating an infalling group of galaxies.